valteircosta/cms-code-micro-video/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Video watched

-name: Base da tela de criação e edição de videos
+name: Criando componente rating no formulário base.
-until: 4:00 minutes
+until: 0:00 minutes

 ## Available Scripts

 In the project directory, you can run: